marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 ![Created Cards](images/capture4.jpeg)

+We have setup all the logic that takes the board, lists and cards and shows them up on the screen so you can focus on getting data back and forth from Trello with ajax.
+Whenever you do a request and get data for cards, follow the same process of creating a `new Card` adding them to the list, and so on.

 Try adding more lists and cards into your console and displaying them to the board.
-Don't forget to push the newly created lists into the board by doing `board.lists.push(list1);` and cards to lists by doing `list1.cards.push(card1);`
+Don't forget to push the newly created lists into the board by doing `board.lists.push(LIST-NAME-HERE);` and cards to lists by doing `LIST-NAME-HERE.cards.push(CARD-NAME-HERE);`
 Refresh the board `horello.refresh(board);` every time you add a new card.

-We have setup all the logic that takes the board, lists and cards and shows them up on the screen so you can focus on getting data back and forth from Trello with ajax.
-Whenever you do a request and get data for cards, follow the same process of creating a `new Card` adding them to the list, and so on.

 We added a couple more cards to out board and this is the result we got.

 ![Test Data](images/capture1.jpeg)